QHSE

 The reports function can be found by opening the QHSE module and clicking the ‘Reports’ button in the function menu.
 If your vessel doesn’t have any data in it yet, the screen will be completely blank:

-Before we start creating reports, we must add ‘Grades’ in the settings tab first.
-As you can see, there are a few grades that have been loaded by default.
+Before you can start creating reports, you must configure the QHSE settings for reports, for example adding ‘Grades’ (also called ‘Categories’) in the settings tab first.
+There are few grades that have been added by default.
 The number and type of grades might vary based on your environment.

 To add a new grade, simply press the ‘Add’ button and enter the name of the grade (e.g., observation) and a description template: